 Developing a test strategy for an assembly as large, complex, and powerful as an EV battery pack can be a daunting task.
 Like most complex problems, breaking the process down into manageable pieces is the key to finding a solution.
-Accordingly, testing only at carefully selected points in the development and manufacturing process will reduce the effort required.

-These key points for many pack manufacturers include BMS development, pack development, module production, and pack production.
-The tests performed at each step depends on the specifics of the process and the device and is a different matter altogether.
+Accordingly, testing only at critical points in the development and manufacturing process will reduce the size of the problem.
+Key points for most pack manufacturers are BMS development, pack development, module assembly, and pack assembly.
+What tests are performed at each step is a different matter altogether, and depends on the specifics of the process and the device.